SeleniumHQ/selenium-ide/docs/introduction/command-line-runner.md

 ### Specify a default configuration

-And rather than remembering all of the command-line arguments you need (which can become unwieldy) there's the ability to store your go-to configuration in a file.
+Rather than remembering all of the command-line arguments you need (which can become unwieldy) there's the ability to store your run-time parameters in a configuration file.

+There are two kinds of configuration files that you can use.

+#### Option 1

-Just create a `.side.yml` file in the directory you'll be running your tests from.
+Create a `.side.yml` file in the directory you'll be running your tests from.
 The runner will pick it up automatically.
 Here is an example of the file's contents.

 ```yaml
 capabilities: